-The Food and Drug Administration (FDA) endorses to the Bureau of Internal Revenue (BIR) the updated list of VAT-Exempt Medicines (as of March 2022) under RA 11354, otherwise known as the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.
+The Department of Health (DOH) informed the Bureau of Internal Revenue (BIR) through Commissioner Caesar R. Dulay the revisions to the list of VAT-Exempt Medicines under Republic Act.
+11354 or Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.

 Telephone Number: 02-8757734 Loc.
 253

 Address: 4th Floor, Philippine Blood Center, Lung Center Compound, Quezon Avenue, Quezon City